MarcinBialek1983/todos-list-react/README.md

 ## DEMO

 This is a preview of how the app works.

 ![todos-list] (https://github.com/MarcinBialek1983/todos-list-react/blob/gh-pages/image/ezgif.com-crop.gif?raw=true)

-This is the website address
+This is the website address:

 https://marcinbialek1983.github.io/todos-list-react/

 ## Technologies and conventions used in the project:

-HTML
+- HTML
-Java Script
+- Java Script
-CSS
+- CSS
-BEM
+- BEM
-Grig
+- Grig
-Immutability
+- Immutability
-React
+- React
-ES6+ Features
+- ES6+ Features
-Getting Started with Create React App
+- Getting Started with Create React App
-This project was bootstrapped with Create React App.
+- This project was bootstrapped with Create React App.

-Available Scripts
+Available Scripts:
 In the project directory, you can run:

 npm start